aguirguis/collabml_client/README.md

 c.
 To rebuild the server, run

 ```
-cd ~/swift; sudo python setup.py develop
+cd ~/swift; sudo python3 setup.py develop
 cd ~/swift; sudo chown -R ${USER}:${USER} swift.egg-info
 startmain
 ```

 d.
+To stop the server run, `swift-init all stop`

+e.
 How to get Auth_token?
 (I put the following exports to .bashrc on the development server for faster testing)

 curl -v -H 'X-Storage-User: test:tester' -H 'X-Storage-Pass: testing' http://127.0.0.1:8080/auth/v1.0

-You can set the following environment variables to access the storage directly
+You can set the following environment variables to access the storage directly (note that the service layer in the python client use these environment variables)

 ```
 export ST_AUTH_VERSION=1.0